What is Stress?

 Stress management can teach you healthier ways to cope with stress, help you reduce its harmful effects, and prevent stress from spiraling out of control again in the future.

-Without stress management, all too often your body is always on high alert.
+Without stress management, your body is often on high alert.
 Over time, high levels of stress lead to serious health problems.
-Don’t wait until stress has a negative impact on your health, relationships or quality of life.
+Don’t wait until stress has a negative impact on your health, relationships, or quality of life.

 Symptoms of Stress

-Often stress management and, subsequently, stress relief are made difficult because symptoms are misdiagnosed.
-This is because stress can compound or be mistaken for other symptoms.
-This confusion is caused by the fact that stress is interrelated to physical, mental, behavioral and emotional conditions.
+Stress management and subsequent stress relief are often made difficult because symptoms are misdiagnosed.
+This confusion arises because stress can compound or be mistaken for other symptoms.
+Stress is interrelated to physical, mental, behavioral, and emotional conditions.

-Physical signs of stress can include fatigue, insomnia, muscle pain, heart palpitations, cramps, trembling, cold extremities and perspiration.
-Short attention spans, forgetfulness, indecisiveness, confusion and humorlessness are evidence of mental stress.
+Physical signs of stress can include fatigue, insomnia, muscle pain, heart palpitations, cramps, trembling, cold extremities, and perspiration.
+Short attention spans, forgetfulness, indecisiveness, confusion, and humorlessness are signs of mental stress.

-Angry outbursts, crying, smoking, drinking, over eating and nervous nail-biting and foot tapping are symptoms of behavioral stress.
-While emotional stress can be seen in depression, worry, impatience, anxiety and nervousness.
+Angry outbursts, crying, smoking, drinking, overeating, nervous nail-biting, and foot tapping are symptoms of behavioral stress.
+Emotional stress can be seen in depression, worry, impatience, anxiety, and nervousness.

-As you can see, there’s overlap in these symptoms.
-And when you combine any of them with the “pain cycle of chronic stress,” discussed later, getting to the root cause of stress and the pain it’s triggering requires the talents of a skilled and insightful professional.
+There’s overlap in these symptoms.
+When combined with the “pain cycle of chronic stress,” discussed later, addressing the root cause of stress and the pain it triggers requires the expertise of a skilled and insightful professional.

-Acute stress is an immediate, yet temporary, incident (like an argument or traffic jam) that creates unexpected circumstances in our lives.
-Generally, we adapt to this sudden change and the stress is resolved.
-Yet, even brief encounters with sudden stress like this can induce physical reactions such as headache pain which may last for hours.
+Acute stress is an immediate yet temporary incident (like an argument or traffic jam) that creates unexpected circumstances in our lives.
+Generally, we adapt to this sudden change, and the stress is resolved.
+Even brief encounters with sudden stress like this can induce physical reactions such as headache pain, which may last for hours.

-Sudden changes to our daily life can be viewed as acute stress, yet their impact can result in physical illness and even death in the following months.
-The death of a spouse, divorce, marital separation, prison time, family deaths, injuries, marriage, a job loss and even retirement are stressful events that can have a devastating impact on our health.
+Sudden changes in our daily lives can be acute stress, but their impact can result in physical illness and even death in the following months.
+The death of a spouse, divorce, marital separation, prison time, family deaths, injuries, marriage, job loss, and retirement are stressful events that can have a devastating impact on our health.

-Unlike acute stress, chronic stress is the result of continuous, unchanging circumstances, like persistent physical pain or an unpleasant lifestyle.
-Unrelenting stress can raise blood pressure to dangerous levels that might lead to a heat attack or stroke.
-It has been determined that stress is as great a contributing factor in heart disease as smoking, high blood pressure and high cholesterol.
+Unlike acute stress, chronic stress results from continuous, unchanging circumstances, like persistent physical pain or an unpleasant lifestyle.
+Unrelenting stress can raise blood pressure to dangerous levels, potentially leading to a heart attack or stroke.
+Stress has been determined to be as significant a contributing factor in heart disease as smoking, high blood pressure, and high cholesterol.

-Relaxation techniques are an essential part of stress management.
-If you’re an overachiever, you may put relaxation low on your priority list.
-Don’t shortchange yourself.
+Relaxation techniques are essential for stress management.
+If you’re an overachiever, relaxation might be low on your priority list.
+Don’t underestimate its importance.
 Everyone needs to relax and recharge.

-Relaxation is invaluable for maintaining your health and well-being, and repairing the toll that stress takes on your mind and body.
+Relaxation is invaluable for maintaining health and well-being and repairing the toll that stress takes on the mind and body.

-Almost everyone can benefit from learning relaxation techniques.
-Relaxation techniques can help to slow your breathing and to focus your attention on the here and now.
+Nearly everyone can benefit from learning relaxation techniques.
+They can help slow breathing and focus attention on the present moment.

-Common relaxation techniques include meditation, tai chi and yoga.
-But there are more-active ways of achieving relaxation.
-For example, walking outdoors or participating in a sports activity can be relaxing and help reduce stress.
+Common relaxation techniques include meditation, tai chi, and yoga.
+More active methods can also achieve relaxation.
+For instance, walking outdoors or participating in a sports activity can be relaxing and help reduce stress.